rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/assets/ignored/

    Doing a DELETE on the ignored assets endpoint will remove the given assets from the ignored assets list.
 Returns the new list without the removed assets in the response.
-   Note that the message may even be populated for succesful queries, giving us information about what happened.
-For example one of the given assets to remove may have not been in the ignored assets list.

    **Example Request**: